View this page in:

 - Start small.
 Use the innovation and experiment to your advantage and recognize that a move into mobile is a rapid, iterative process.
 Perform multiple experiments to help you decide whether or not it will help you drive value.

 - Understand the risks.
 Data security is a key component of any technology strategy.
 Educate yourself around what the real risks are, the capabilities that are available and then go through what data is going to reside where.
 Security comes down to where the data is.
 “If you have data that is supremely confidential and private, make sure you put appropriate security controls in place,” says Grosch.
 “In some situations, that data doesn’t have to reside on the mobile device at all.
 Instead, it can be accessed from the cloud.
 You have the ability to go through the firewall and access the data via a mobile browser.
 If the device gets lost, the data is still safe in the cloud.
-However, if sensitive information is on the device, smartphone makers are continuously evolving to ensure the proper security measures are put in place.
-For example, Blackberry specifically built its business on security and has the ability to manage its devices so that if a customer loses one of its smartphones, the data can be wiped remotely.”
+However, if sensitive information is on the device, smartphone makers are continuously evolving to ensure the proper security measures are put in place.”

 - Tap the knowledge of your younger employees.
 Technology is second nature to younger employees, says Grosch.
 They grew up with it and they are a great resource both in terms of what’s available and how you can use it.
 “There are so many new innovations coming out it’s hard to keep track.
 Younger employees have a broad knowledge of what’s available as well as the pros and cons of a given technology.”